-Each applicant for admission to the program will be considered as an individual case in terms of the area in which he or she wishes to specialize.
-The applicant will be expected to have a very clear idea of the proposed area of specialization.
+Each applicant for admission to the program will be considered as an individual case in terms of the area in which he or she wishes to specialize, his or her background and experience preparing him or her for such specialization and the possibility of a program being provided to offer him or her the opportunity he or she desires.
+The applicant will be expected to have a very clear idea of his or her proposed area of specialization.

-The University does not have the facilities, offerings, or staff to support all of the areas that might be suggested by the applicant.
+The university does not have the facilities, offerings, or staff to support all of the areas that might be suggested by the applicant.
 Programs may cut across departmental lines.

-A student might wish to specialize in areas similar to the following: a) The Supervision of Student Teaching; b) The Supervision of Science Instruction; c) Conservation Education; d) Testing in the Elementary School; e) Consultant in School Buildings; f) Curriculum Consultant; g) Outdoor Education; h) Information Specialist for Public Schools, Colleges, Universities, Business, Industry and Government; i) Speech Communication; and j) Vocational Education.
+A. Candidate might wish to specialize in areas similar to the following: a) The Supervision of Student Teaching; b) The Supervision of Science Instruction; c) Conservation Education; d) Testing in the Elementary School; e) Consultant in School Buildings; f) Curriculum Consultant; g) Outdoor Education; h) Information Specialist for Public Schools, Colleges, Universities, Business, Industry and Government; i) Speech Communication; and j) Vocational Education.